This document gives an overview of Cloudreach group companies (collectively “Cloudreach”) security and data protection practices and processes.

 Information Classification and Risk-Based Controls

-Cloudreach has implemented a three-tier classification scheme to protect information according to risk levels.
+Cloudreach has implemented a data classification scheme to protect information according to risk levels.
 All information that Cloudreach processes on behalf of its customers is given the highest levels of protection.

 Use of Google’s G Suite products

 Cloudreach extensively utilises G Suite productivity and collaboration tools, products and software and especially Google Drive for storage purposes, thereby benefiting from Google’s experience and innovation in the security field.
 The use of G Suite enables Cloudreach to set appropriate security controls.
 Details on G Suite’s Security practices can be found here.